 If you have a claim or a dispute by which admiralty jurisdiction can be invoked to arrest a ship in India please feel free to email, write or call us to check if admiralty jurisdiction can be invoked.
 You may also check with us if you intend arresting a ship outside India.

-Alternatively, Order of arrest of a ship can be obtained from the High Court of Gujarat, Chennai, Kerala, Kolkata or Andhra Pradesh but the ship should be in State territorial water of that respective state at the time of filing of an admiralty suit.
+Order of arrest of a ship can be obtained from the High Court having admiralty jurisdiction only when the ship is in State territorial water of that respective state at the time of filing of an admiralty suit.

 In ship arrest or release matters the firm advise on all types of disputes representing owners, charterers, suppliers, repairers, cargo owners and their insurers, including P & I clubs, banks, financial institution, mortgagors and conducts litigation.